duolingo/minject/docs/dependency_injection.md

 # Dependency Injection and Flask

-In this section, you can learn how to use `duolingo_base.registry` with the `Flask` web framework.
+In this section, you can learn how to use `minject` with the `Flask` web framework.

 ## Use Config Parameters